-Pre-Scriptum: This article has been written by an individual who is a firm believer of not cribbing about not getting good internships.
+Pre-Scriptum: This article has been written by an individual who is a firm believer in not cribbing about not getting good internships.
 Any contrarian views are welcome.
 This is written in the best interests of the author (despite utmost efforts) of not offending any of those smart people who do not have to go through the struggle of getting one.

 Moreover, the possibilities of the author’s brain to be hardwired to write anything that looks like what it is supposed to look like are high.
 Therefore, the originator should get some help, perhaps a (non-internship) vacation.

 A perfect start to the vacations, you are nicely sleeping in your bed, leaving behind all the sorrows of the world (college being 83% of the total).
 Birds are chirping.
 It is a pleasant morning.
 Nobody is asking you to wake up early in the morning and leave the bed.
 The world is finally healed, and a better place.
 (Micheal Jackson doesn’t need to worry now)

 Then you close your eyes for a second.